CogComp/lbjava/lbjava/doc/LBJLANGUAGE.md

 Finally, the `with` clause specifies which inference algorithm to use.
 It functions similarly to the `with` clause of a learning classifier expression (see Section 4.1.2.6).

-## 4.4 "Makefile" Behavior
+## 4.4 “Makefile” Behavior

 An LBJava source file also functions as a makefile in the following sense.
 First, code will only be generated for a classifier definition when it is determined that a change has been made5 in the
 LBJava source for that classifier since the last time the compiler was executed (When the file(s) containing the translated code for a given classifier do not exist, this is, of course, also interpreted as a change having been made).
 Second, a learning